Sites, Symbols and Seal

 This cast iron bell, located near the main entrance of the Warde Academic Center, began its service to Saint Xavier when it was still located in Chicago’s downtown area.
 Having survived the Chicago Fire of 1871, the bell moved steadily southward with Saint Xavier until it was apparently lost in the relocation to 103rd Street.
 Salvaged and safeguarded by a Sister of Mercy, the bell returned to Saint Xavier in 2004 and was installed in its current place of honor.
 It is rung on special occasions, including the University’s three annual observances -- Mercy Day, Founders’ Day and Mission Day.

 Designed to house Saint Xavier’s rare book collection, this elegant room within the University library is named for the city’s first Roman Catholic bishop, William Quarter, who brought the Sisters of Mercy to Chicago.
-A bust of Bishop Quarter and a portrait of Mother Frances Xavier Warde can be found in this distinctive room which is occasionally used for special events.

 Creating a formal entry to the Smith-Morris Quad, the 49th Street Gateway Arch symbolizes both Saint Xavier’s past and its future.
 The Arch replicates one that stood at the entrance to the Saint Xavier College campus at 49th and Cottage Grove Avenue (1901-1955).
 Recreated on the Saint Xavier University 103rd Street campus in 2009, the Arch figures prominently in the annual Medallion Ceremony that welcomes new students to the academic community.
 The 49th Street Gateway Arch is a symbol of Saint Xavier’s long history in Chicago and a tribute to all -- students, staff and faculty -- who have played a part in its long service of education.